kkiyama117/Hinatan/README.md

 Things you may want to cover:

 * Ruby version
-v2.6.3
+v2.6.5

 * System dependencies
-redis
+- redis
-sqlite
+- sqlite -> dev
-ruby and bundle
+- ruby and bundle

 * Configuration
 ## Install